-Now we proceed to explore the contribution of the NLL resummation improved leading-power $B\to K^{*}$ form factors and the newly derived subleading-power correction to the $B\to K^{*}$ form factors at tree level.
-In order to understand the impact of one-loop and subleading-power corrections, we illustrate the explicit numerical results for the resummation improved contribution at one-loop level and NLP corrections at the tree level to the $B\to K^{*}$ form factors in the region of $0\leq q^2\leq 6 \rm{GeV}^2$ in Fig.~\ref{fig:q2tot}.
-Taking the form factors $\mathcal{V}$ and $\mathcal{A}_0$ as examples, the resummation improved NLL correction reduces the form factors $\mathcal{V}$ and $\mathcal{A}_0$ by 30\% compared to the results at leading-logarithm accuracy.
-Besides, the newly determined NLP corrections will cause a roughly 30$\%$ decrease to the form factors $\mathcal{V}$ and $\mathcal{A}_0$, respectively.
-After accounting for both NLP and NLL corrections, we find that the total results for the form factors $\mathcal{V}$ and $\mathcal{A}_0$ will show a 60\% reduction of the corresponding LL resummation improved tree-level predictions.
+We now explore the contribution of the NLL resummation improved leading-power $B\to K^{*}$ form factors and the newly derived subleading-power corrections to the $B\to K^{*}$ form factors at tree level.
+In order to understand the impact of one-loop and subleading-power corrections, we show the numerical results explicitly for the resummation improved contribution at one-loop level and NLP corrections at the tree level to the $B\to K^{*}$ form factors in the region of $0\leq q^2\leq 6 \rm{GeV}^2$ in Fig.~\ref{fig:q2tot}.
+For instance, the resummation improved NLL correction reduces the form factors $\mathcal{V}$ and $\mathcal{A}_0$ by 30\% compared to the results at leading-logarithm accuracy.
+In addition, the newly determined NLP corrections lead to an approximate 30$\%$ reduction to the form factors $\mathcal{V}$ and $\mathcal{A}_0$, respectively.
+After including both NLP and NLL corrections, we find that the total results for the form factors $\mathcal{V}$ and $\mathcal{A}_0$ exhibit a 60\% reduction relative to the corresponding LL resummation improved tree-level predictions.